ZAMetzger/climatehealthNicaragua/README.md

 |U.S.        |23                            |9                        |12                       |
 |Mexico      |25                            |49                       |64                       |

+As you can see in the chart above, most countries actually increased in rank.
+Costa Rica was the only country that moved up in rank in 2017 compared to both the 1995-2004 and the 2004 ranks.

+## Health Factors
+I collected data on the health factors average under 5 mortality rate per 1,000 live births,	average neonatal mortality rate per 1,000 live births,	average infant mortality rate per 1,000 live births, maternal mortality rate per 1,000 live births,	average % of children receiving diarrhea treatment,	average % of anemia among women (14-49), average % of anemia among children under five,	average % of anemia among pregnant women,	average % women receiving prenatal care, average % of births attened by skilled staff, and average nurses and midwives per 1,000 people.
+I used neonatal mortality, maternal mortality, births attended by skilled staff, and average midwives in D6.

+I wanted to collect data that represented both neonatal mortality, but also data that represents their chance of health and surival down the road.
+I collected the data for % of children recieving diarrea treatment becuase diarrhea can be very representative of childrens health.
+Diarrhea can be caused by drinking contaminted water and food.
+If a family is displaced duee to extreme weather they may end up in a situation which doesn't allow for them to have access to clean drinking water.
+However, I did not find much of a correlation between diarrhea treatment and neonatal mortality.
+Again looking at the future health, I collected data on anemia.
+Anemia can be a result of having a low iron diet.
+There was a slight correlation between anemia in children and neonatal mortality.
+The R-squared value was 0.6119 in the 1990's, 0.6980 in the 2000's, and 0.6774 in the 2010's.
+I chose not to include this in the D6 visulization.

 ## Correlation between Climate Change and Neonatal Survival
+Through D6 I mapped the correlation between average CO2 damage (% of GNI), average % of population exposed to toxic air polution, average particulate emmisions damage (% of GNI), neonatal mortality, maternal mortality, and births attended by skilled staff or average midwives.
+The three videos show what these graphs looked like in D6.
+There is a recording for each decade.

+I noticed a correlation between neonatal mortality and particulate emmisions damage.
+After looking more into particulate emmisions, I found climate change can escalte particulate emmisions and particuate emmisions can cause harm to one's health.

 ## Challenges
 Throughout the process of collecting, analyzing, and visualizing the data, I ran into many challenges.